nurbujang/pands-problem-sheet/README.md

 ### Method:
 1. Firstly, I defined and prompted amount1.
 Input is a string or text, so it had to be converted into numbers (1).
 The same was done for amount2.
 2. I divided the sum with 100 using (/) to divide it into a float so that it is printed in euro and cent amount as shown in (2).
-3. According to (3) and (4), f or f-strings means formatted string literals, which is a new string formatting approach in Python 3.6 and above. it is not a function.
-I also noticed spacing between prompt and result, so (\n) was applied.
+3. According to (3) and (4), f or f-strings means formatted string literals, which is a new string formatting approach in Python 3.6 and above.
+It is not a function.
+There was a space between prompt and result, so (\n) was applied.
-4. The program was then tested using other amounts and consistently displayed the correct sum.
+4. Then program was tested using other amounts and consistently displayed the correct sum.

 ### Conclusion:
 This output was achieved from the bank.py program: